snsaiphoo/binf6110_assignment2/README.md

 <b>Figure 10.</b> GSEA enrichment profile for the KEGG pathway biosynthesis of secondary metabolites derived from LRT-ranked genes, illustrating coordinated pathway-level enrichment.
 </div>
 <br/>
 Similarly, KEGG pathway analysis identified secondary metabolite biosynthesis as the top-enriched pathway, with an NES = 1.38 and an adjusted p-value = 1.07 × 10⁻⁸, shown in Figure 10.
-The strong enrichment signal reflects substantial metabolic reprogramming during biofilm progression.
+These results reinforce the coordinated metabolic shifts observed in ORA analyses.
 These GSEA findings are consistent with overrepresentation analyses and further support stage-dependent metabolic remodeling.

 ## Discussion